MeetHayer/options-bsm-montecarlo-toolkit/README.md

 3. **Monte Carlo & Strategies** - MC simulation, straddles, hedging

 **🚀 [Launch Notebooks in Binder](https://mybinder.org/v2/gh/MeetHayer/options-bsm-montecarlo-toolkit/HEAD?labpath=notebooks)** (Click to run interactively in your browser)

+**Using Binder:** Click the link above → Wait for environment to build (2-3 min) → Click `notebooks` folder → Open any notebook → Use `Cell → Run All` for full interactive experience with all graphs and widgets.

 Or run locally: `jupyter notebook notebooks/`